raspberrypisig/homeassistant-sharelistings/README.md

 # WWW Folder Explorer Home Assistant Addon

-This addon allows you to explore the files and folders in /config/www using HTTP.
+This addon allows you to explore the files and folders in /config/www using HTTP requests.

 The result is a JSON document of an array of strings(either full paths of files or folders).